meiadois/decole-android/README.md

 This repository holds our App.

+## Requirements
+Android: 6.0 or above

 ## Installation

-Just clone and run the project!
+Set-up an android emulator or get a real device that meet the requirements then clone and run the project!

 <!--## Usage-->